-This article covers what email personalization is, why it’s important, as well as the best email personalization examples from well-known brands.
+This article covers what email personalization is, why it matters, and email personalization examples from well-known brands you can learn from.

 What is email personalization and why is it important?

-Email personalization is the practice of tailoring an email content to specific individuals or segments.
-This can involve using a recipient’s name, referencing past purchases or interactions, or targeting a specific demographic.Β
+Email personalization is the practice of tailoring email content to specific individuals or segments.
+This can involve using a recipient’s name, referencing past purchases or interactions, targeting a specific demographic, or adapting content to lifecycle stage, preferences, and purchase history.

 To stand out in today’s busy media landscape, it’s important for businesses that want to connect with their audience to craft personalized messaging.
 This kind of communication has several advantages: